mdn/content/files/en-us/web/css/flex/index.md

 ### Values

-- `auto`
-  - : The item is sized according to its `width` and `height` properties, but grows to absorb any extra free space in the flex container, and shrinks to its minimum size to fit the container.
-This is equivalent to setting `flex: 1 1 auto`.
-- `none`
-  - : The item is sized according to its `width` and `height` properties.
-It is fully inflexible: it neither shrinks nor grows in relation to the flex container.
-This is equivalent to setting `flex: 0 0 auto`.
-- `initial`
-  - : The default value.
-The item is sized according to its `width` and `height` properties.
-It shrinks to its minimum size to fit the container, but does not grow to absorb any extra free space in the flex container.
-This is equivalent to setting `flex: 0 1 auto`.
 - `<'flex-grow'>`
   - : Defines the {{cssxref("flex-grow")}} of the flex item.
 Negative values are considered invalid.
 Defaults to `1` when omitted. (initial is `0`)
 - `<'flex-shrink'>`
   - : Defines the {{cssxref("flex-shrink")}} of the flex item.
 Negative values are considered invalid.
 Defaults to `1` when omitted. (initial is `1`)
 - `<'flex-basis'>`
   - : Defines the {{cssxref("flex-basis")}} of the flex item.
 A preferred size of `0` must have a unit to avoid being interpreted as a flexibility.
 Defaults to `0` when omitted.
-Initial value is `auto`.
+The initial value is `auto`.
+- `none`
+  - : The item is sized according to its `width` and `height` properties.
+It is fully inflexible: it neither shrinks nor grows in relation to the flex container.
+This is equivalent to setting `flex: 0 0 auto`.

+Commonly desired flex effects can be achieved using the following flex values:

+- `initial`: Don't grow but shrink.
+It is the default value and expands to `flex: 0 1 auto`.
+The item is sized according to its `width` and `height` properties.
+It shrinks to its minimum size to fit the container but does not grow to absorb any extra free space in the flex container.
+- `auto`: Grow as well as shrink.
+Expands to `flex: 1 1 auto`.
+The item is sized according to its `width` and `height` properties but grows to absorb any extra free space in the flex container and shrinks to its minimum size to fit the container.
+The flex item becomes fully flexible.
+- `none`: Don't grow and don't shrink.
+Expands to `flex: 0 0 auto`.
+The item is sized according to its `width` and `height` properties but doesn't grow or shrink.
+The flex item becomes fully inflexible.
+- `flex: <number [1,∞]>`: Grow in equal proportion.
+Expands to `fles: <number [1,∞]> 1 0`.
+It makes the flex item flexible and sets `flex-basis` to zero.
+If all the flex items use this pattern, then all the items will be sized in proportion.

 ## Description